GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - **Is experienced in most of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL, etc).
 May have occasional blocks, but is able to develop efficiently.
 - **Uses TDD on a daily basis, and understands the importance of it**.
 - Writes code according to our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world).
 - Has experience with common database technologies.
 Knows relational models, tables, views, indices, and other terms.
-Writes a performant SQL query.
+Writes performant SQL queries.
 - Has experience in git, and **is able to resolve merge conflicts**.
-- Is fluent in Object-Oriented Programming, knows the key points to it and writes high-quality OOP code.
+- Is fluent in Object-Oriented Programming.
+Knows the key points to it and writes high-quality OOP code.
-- Knows what Functional Programming is; knows advantages and disadvantages to each paradigm.
+- Knows what Functional Programming is.
+Knows advantages and disadvantages to each paradigm.
 - Understands concepts such as data immutability, pure functions, and reactivity.
 - **Understands concepts about software design, and knows how to follow common patterns** such as Clean Architecture, Hexagonal Architecture and others.
 Knows about their advantages and disadvantages.
 - Understands how to architect applications and is capable of choosing a good architecture according to the complexity and challenge (e.g. monoliths, micro-services, serveless, etc).